 Care must be taken when configuring contest problems in one machine environment (say, Windows) and then moving the configured system to a different environment (say, Linux).
 In particular, problem files (judge’s data files and judge’s answer files) should not be configured this way.
 PC2 records the path to configured files; the path will most certainly be different when the configuration is moved to a different platform.

+Starting with Version 9.9, when running on a Linux system PC2 supports the concept of interactive problems.
+An interactive problem is one where, rather than having a team’s submission simply send all its output to stdout and then having that output evaluated (by a human judge and/or by an “output validator”), the team submission produces some output which is then sent to an “interactive validator”.
+The interactive validator in turn generates some new data which is fed to the input channel of the submission, causing the submission to produce some additional new output, and so forth (hence, the team submission “interacts” with the validator software).
+Refer to the section Using the CLICS Interactive Problem Interface in the Appendix on Output Validators for details on how to configure a problem with an interactive validator.

 Multiple Test Data Files